________________________________________________________________

 GH-900 Course: GitHub Foundations

-GitHub Fundamentals introduces you to GitHub's core concepts, features, and products.
-You'll discover the benefits of using GitHub as a collaborative platform and explore its core features, including repository management, commits, branches, and merging.
-Through curated modules and hands-on exercises, you'll gain a solid understanding of GitHub's essential tools and be well-prepared to start contributing to projects and collaborating effectively on GitHub.
+GitHub Fundamentals introduces you to the core concepts, features, and products of GitHub.
+You'll discover the advantages of using GitHub as a collaborative platform and explore its main functions, such as repository management, commits, branches, and merging.
+Through selected modules and hands-on exercises, you'll gain a solid understanding of GitHub's essential tools and be well-prepared to start contributing to projects and collaborating effectively on GitHub.

 Course aimed at

-This course is intended for students who want to understand GitHub best practices.
+This course is aimed at students who want to understand GitHub best practices.

 -